 This is the tale of Lucy Heartfilia, a seventeen-year-old girl seeking to become a full-fledged wizard.note In a magic world ruled by guilds, becoming a full wizard requires you to join one.
 When Lucy meets a boy named Natsu Dragneel, who also happens to be the well-known wizard Salamander, he invites her to join one of the most colorful and notorious wizard guilds in the kingdom: Fairy Tail.
 Their adventures continue as they perform missions for the self-titled guild, struggle with problems from the past, fight world-threatening villains, and learn The Power of Friendship.

 Written by Hiro Mashima of Rave Master fame and first published in 2006, Fairy Tail consists of more than 60 manga volumes, proving itself among the more successful long-running shonen series.
-The manga was adapted into an anime in 2009, with two English dubs produced by Funimation and Animax.
+The manga was adapted into an anime in 2009 by A-1 Pictures and Satelight, with two English dubs produced by Funimation and Animax.
 The show was put on hiatus in March 2013, totaling 175 episodes (not including OVA episodes), but later relaunched in April 2014 with a new animation studio (working alongside the already established A-1 Pictures) and director.
 The continuation itself would end upon reaching its 102nd episode (bringing the total to 277 episodes), but there are already plans for a final season in Fall 2018.

 Licensed episodes are available to watch on Hulu and on Youtube.
 Natsu, Lucy, and friends appear in the Massive Multiplayer Crossover game, Sunday VS Magazine: Shuuketsu!
 Choujou Daikessen.
 The series also has a podcast here and a wiki here.

 Not to be confused with the Fairy Tale genre (the author has stated since the beginning that the spelling of the name is intentional).